m-labs/nmigen/doc/introduction.rst

    #. different design strategies for ASICs versus FPGAs
    #. and more...

-   A little-known fact about FPGAs is that many of them have the ability to initialize their registers from the bitstream contents.
-This can be done in a portable and standard way using an "initial" block in Verilog, and by affecting a value at the signal declaration in VHDL.
-This renders an explicit reset signal unnecessary in practice in some cases, which opens the way for further design optimization.
-However, this form of initialization is entirely not synthesizable for ASIC targets, and it is not easy to switch between the two forms of reset using V*HDL.

 #.
 V*HDL support for composite types is very limited.
 Signals having a record type in VHDL are unidirectional, which makes them clumsy to use e.g. in bus interfaces.
 There is no record type support in Verilog, which means that a lot of copy-and-paste has to be done when forwarding grouped signals.

 #.
 V*HDL support for procedurally generated logic is extremely limited.
 The most advanced forms of procedural generation of synthesizable logic that V*HDL offers are CPP-style directives in Verilog, combinatorial functions, and ``generate`` statements.
 Nothing really fancy, and it shows.
 To give a few examples: